ComNets-Bremen/OPS/README.md

 ## Prerequisites

-The models of OPS require OMNeT++, the INET framework, the KeetchiLib and some mobility models that are not part of the INEt framework.
+The models of OPS require OMNeT++, the INET framework, the KeetchiLib and some mobility models that are not part of the INET framework.
 Each of the sections below describe how these are installed and configured.

+These prerequisites **MUST** be installed before proceeding to install OPS.

 ### OMNeT++ (Version 5.4.1)